bign8/learm-ros/README.md

 - Experiments - Attempting to communication with LeArm via Python
 - URDF - Unified Robot Description Format
+- Meshes - 3d models of the links of the physical robot (referenced by URDF)

 ## Related Projects / Links